dmx-systems/dmx-ldap/README.md

 - INFO (default): Only warnings and errors are logged including possible misconfigurations.
 - DEBUG: Hints, warning and errors are extensively logged during configuration and runtime phase.

+## Licensing

+DMX LDAP is available freely under the GNU Affero General Public License, version 3.
+All third party components incorporated into the DMX LDAP Software are licensed under the original license provided by the owner of the applicable component.

+## Release History

+**0.5.1** -- Upcoming

+* Compatible with DMX 5.0-beta-6

+## Copyright

+Copyright (C) 2018-2019 DMX Systems